trek10inc/serverless-graph/README.md

 Serverless Plugin Boilerplate
 =============================

-This project was adapted from the following [CFVIZ](https://github.com/benbc/cloud-formation-viz/blob/master/cfviz)
+This project was adapted from the following [CFVIZ](https://github.com/benbc/cloud-formation-viz/blob/master/cfviz).
+Currently only supports the AWS provider.

 **Note:** Serverless *v1.x.x* or higher is required.